data-science-stat-220-w21/final-project-sanghi-hussain/README.md

 ### We used the following class tools/methods:

 - We used the tidydata methods to transform data_by_year into a longer format so that there is a column for the metric and the associated value.
-This helped us plot the metrics over time and differentiate between the different types (can be seen in app.Rmd)
+This helped us plot the metrics over time and differentiate between them types (can be seen in app.Rmd)

 - Since we had so many years in the data set we decided to categorize them into decades.
 We created a  function and applied that to all the years in the data set (Data_wrangling.Rmd).